Contents

 5.4 Professional use

-The trust encourages that some staff may wish to have a professional presence on social media to promote the trust and their services.
+The trust encourages that some staff members may wish to have a professional presence on social media to promote the trust and their services.
 In doing so, employees must ensure that their online conduct meets the expectations and standards set out in this policy and that it does not in any way conflict with their obligations to the trust.

 Employees should also ensure that any commercial interests that arise from professional social media use are declared to the trust, in accordance with the conflicts of interest policy (declarations of interest and hospitality).